lsst-sqre/phalanx/docs/applications/mobu/configuring.rst

 Testing TAP
 ===========

-Here is an example of testing a TAP service:
+Here is an example of testing the TAP application:

 .. code-block:: yaml